TCO46/TheNeovim/main.md

 ## Plugins

 Now this one might be the most fun part because now you will try to install plugins into it to make it more powerfull.

-### Setup lazy.nvim

-Lazy.nvim is a modern neovim plugin manager.
-It's provide you with powerful UI to manage plugins and fast startup time when you installed a lots of plugin.
-Of course there are many more plugin manager like Packer, vim-plug but I'm too lazy to manually set those up and if you like me then this plugin manager is for you also.
+To make things easier, we will use a Neovim distro called kickstart.nvim.
+Unlike others distro where they did everything for you, this one only install the bare minimum for it like a package manager, LSP server,...

 #### Requirements